Jhonnyguzz/merqueo-backend/README.md

 It will be create a vendor folder for autoload

-4. Be sure you have .env file in project with correct settings, specially in DB and MAIL
+4. Be sure you have .env file in project with correct settings, specially in DB and MAIL.
+By default **This file is not comming within folder project** You have to clone from .env.example and setting with these values

 ```
+APP_NAME=merqueo.com

 DB_CONNECTION=mysql
 DB_HOST=127.0.0.1
 DB_PORT=3306
 DB_DATABASE=merqueo
 DB_USERNAME=theuserofdb
 DB_PASSWORD=thepasswordfordb
 ```

 5. Generate the key with